lastland/ClairvoyanceMonad/README.markdown

-# Reasoning about the garden of forking paths
+# Reasoning about the garden of forking paths (artifact)

 This artifact contains the Coq formalization of the paper _Reasoning about the garden of forking paths_.